We welcome corrections

 The KiMo Theatre, a Pueblo Deco picture palace, was

 opened on September 19, 1927 by a man named Oreste Bachechi.
-Bachechi, a motivated entrepreneur from humble origins, came to the
+Bachechi, a motivated entrepreneur from humble origins,

 United States in 1885.
 Winding up in